Sai11112004/langchain/README.md

 # langchain
-From this code describe the PDFchat bot using Langchain with the help of Google Gemini-3.0 versatile
+From this process we able to  create a PDF Chat bot using Langchain and chunks are stored in the Mongodb to retrive information from the it using Google- Gemini 3.0 pro